Targeted Technology

 Series A in 2014

-Bluegrass Vascular Technologies, Inc. is a medical technology company focused on developing and commercializing innovative devices to improve vascular access procedures for patients with obstructed central venous systems.
-The company's flagship product, the Surfacer Inside-Out Access Catheter System, allows physicians to achieve central venous access by inserting a guide wire through the femoral vein and guiding it to exit at either the jugular or subclavian vein.
-This system is designed to enhance patient safety and reduce complications during vascular access procedures.
-Founded in 2010 and headquartered in San Antonio, Texas, Bluegrass Vascular Technologies serves patients both in the United States and internationally.
+Bluegrass Vascular Technologies, Inc. is a medical technology company based in San Antonio, Texas, founded in 2010.
+The company specializes in developing and commercializing innovative devices aimed at improving vascular access procedures for patients with obstructed central venous systems.
+Its flagship product, the Surfacer Inside-Out Access Catheter System, allows physicians to achieve central venous access by utilizing a guide wire that is inserted through the femoral vein and navigated to exit at the jugular or subclavian vein.
+This system is designed to enhance patient safety and reduce complications during venous access procedures, and it has been successfully used in over 400 procedures for patients with venous occlusive disease.
+Bluegrass Vascular Technologies operates both in the United States and internationally.

 Xenex